Koteterov/Koteterov/readme.md

 # I am interested in Front-End Development.
 Well, a JavaSript enthusiast...
 ## ⚒️ Some of the technologies I have studied and used
 * Angular - the well-known framework of Google
+* TypeScript - a syntactic superset of JavaScript
 * Mocha together with assertion library Chai - test framework on Node.js
 * Playwright - end-to-end testing
 * Page.js - for client-side routering